 ADAPTED COMMUNICATION STRATEGIES MUST BE USED TO FACILITATE COMMUNICATION WITH THE HARD OF HEARING INDIVIDUALS.

-ADVICE FOR THE HARD OF HEARING
+ADVICE FOR THE HEARING IMPAIRED

 - The definitive first step to ensure effective communication should be to let others know about your hearing loss.
 It helps to ask group members to speak to you one person at a time.